BURGER KING IPO: REVIEW, DETAILS & ANALYSIS

 |NET CASH FLOW FROM OPERATING ACTIVITIES||86.54||30.49||(3.28)|

 Between 2017 and 2019, the total revenue of Burger King India has shown a CAGR of about 40.12%.
 During that period, the total assets grew at 9.64%.

 Now, coming to the net profit, it is interesting to note that Burger King India is not a profitable company.
-As of 2019, the company has not made any profits, and instead is running on losses.
-Between 2017 and 2019, the amount of loss incurred has decreased at about 18.93%.
+As of 2019, the company has not made any profits and instead is running on losses.
+Between 2017 and 2019, the amount of loss incurred has decreased to about 18.93%.

 The primary reason for the losses incurred is the fact that the expenses incurred by the company are much higher than what the revenue is.